osm-search/Nominatim/docs/api/Reverse.md

 Note that in Nominatim's standard configuration, only very few railway features are imported into the database.

-The `natural` layer collects feautures like rivers, lakes and mountains while the `manmade` layer functions as a catch-all for features not covered by the other layers.
+The `natural` layer collects features like rivers, lakes and mountains while the `manmade` layer functions as a catch-all for features not covered by the other layers.